This post has been updated as of May 2019

 How it Works: Once you sign up for your membership, you have access to all their studios from one platform and are able to sign up for studio or class you’d like.
 Peruse different studios, find a class, click reserve, and voila!
 You’re all set.
 Just show up to class and check in like you would if you were a member there.

 Membership Options: StudioHop offers 2 main membership options in DFW and a trial option.
-If you want to dip your toes into the fitness world, you can purchase Visit Bundle where you can take 4-8 classes a month.
-If you’re looking for more of a true membership experience, you can check out their more inclusive option called their StudioHop Pro plan.
-This plan allows you to visit a studio up to 20 times a month depending on the tier you choose, so it feels like you have a membership at one studio with the flexibility to check out others.
+If you want to dip your toes into the fitness studio world, you can do the A La Carte membership where you can load your membership and take a handful of classes a month.
+Your class credits do rollover each month if you don’t use them, which is key!
+If you’re looking for more of a true unlimited membership experience, you can check out their more inclusive option called their StudioHop Pro plan.
+This plan allows you to visit a studio up to 20 times a month, so it feels like you have a membership at one studio with the flexibility to check out others.
 There are no black-out class times to any of the partner studio’s schedule.
-In each plan is a different tier that breaks out into the studio type.
 More info on the tiers can be found here.

 Perks: The StudioHop team is also working hard to provide added perks.
 In the membership, they’ve also enlisted cryo spas, offer discounts for certain businesses and more.
 All members are also added to their Facebook community group where members can ask questions, share victories, stay on top of the latest news, and get in touch with the SH team immediately.
 Also, you can use your membership in any of the cities in Texas and Oklahoma that currently offer StudioHop.
 Also, if you refer a friend, you both get 10% of your monthly plan.
 Sharing is caring you guys!